fusionfabric/open-api-standard/Collections_and_Pagination.md

 ### Finastra API Pagination Request Standards ###

 > Finastra APIs with resource collections **SHOULD** support pagination
-> in all but exceptional circumstances
+> in mos circumstances

-> Finastra APIs **SHOULD** implement pagination using offset-limit
+> Finastra APIs **SHOULD** implement pagination using offset-limit based pagination

 > Finastra APIs supporting pagination **SHOULD** be implemented using
 > the `limit` and `offset` request keywords